For the young & young at heart, we have curated 35 things that will make your trip Defy Ordinary:

 24. Practice your downward dog on top of Aspen Mountain.
 Then claim bragging rights and jaw-dropping photos at 11,212 feet.

 25. Hike Hunter Creek Loop.
-The popular trail starts a short distance from downtown Aspen.
+The popular trail starts a short distance from downtown Aspen and takes you through a grove of Aspen trees and gives you unforgettable picture-taking-views!

-27. Go skeet shooting.
+27. Go skeet shooting in Aspen.
 New to shooting?
 Call Aspen Outfitting Company to get started with learning how to shoot clay targets.

-29. Catch a flick or a show at the historic Wheeler Opera House.
+29. Catch a flick or a show at the historic Wheeler Opera House, where there is always something showing!

 30. Check out one of Aspen Santa Fe Ballet's summer performances.
 The company performs in Aspen, in Santa Fe, and on national and international tours, and the summer Aspen Dance Festival presents performances by internationally renowned dance companies in July and August.

 31. Golfing in the Rockies.
-When it comes to golf, our local links can’t really be beat.
+When it comes to golf, our local links can’t really be beaten.

 32. Get inverted, jump around and bang your head with trampoline sessions at the Red Brick.